zorowangtt/phdthesis/source/09_chapter1_intro.md

 ## Molecular dynamics simulations

-Molecular dynamics (MD) simulations[@frenkel2002] are computational techniques that are widely used to study the behavior and dynamics molecules at the atomic level.
+Molecular dynamics (MD) simulations[@frenkel2002] are computational techniques that are widely used to study the behavior and dynamics of molecules at the atomic level.
 Furthermore, it can be used to explore the heat, energy and signal flow in proteins based on the linear response theory.
 The MD simulations are especially suitable for studies of such transport phenomena in proteins as it allows for the _direct_ measurement of energy/heat flows with high spatiotemporal resolution.
 Not only the biophysical properties of proteins, MD simulations are also useful for structural characterization and refinement of highly flexible proteins.
-We explored such possibility by integrating MD simulations with the experimental small-angle X-ray scattering (SAXS) and electron paramagnetic resonance/double electron–electron resonance (EPR/DEER) data.[@lipfert2007;@boldon2015;@buhrke2020;@torricella2021]
+We explored such possibility by integrating advanced MD simulation techniques with the experimental small-angle X-ray scattering (SAXS) and electron paramagnetic resonance/double electron–electron resonance (EPR/DEER) data.[@lipfert2007;@boldon2015;@buhrke2020;@torricella2021]

 In MD simulations, the laws of classical mechanics are used to numerically solve the equations of motion for molecular systems.
 By specifying the initial positions and velocities of the particles, the system's time evolution can be simulated.
 This allows us to observe and analyze various physical and chemical phenomena that occur on the atomic scale.
 We need force field functions to accurately capture the behavior of protein systems using MD simulations.
-In general, the force field functions consist of potential energy terms representing bonded interactions for bonds angles, dihedral angles, and nonbonded interactions of van der Waals forces and electrostatic interactions (@eq:forcefield).
+In general, the force field functions consist of potential energy terms representing bonded interactions for bonds, angles, dihedral angles, and nonbonded interactions of van der Waals forces and electrostatic interactions (@eq:forcefield).

 $$
 \begin{split}